PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Translations Builder is a tool created for content creators using Power BI Desktop.
 Content creators can use this tools to add multi-language support to PBIX project files.
-The following screenshot shows what Translations Builder looks like when working with a simple dataset that supports a small number of secondary languages.
+The following screenshot shows what Translations Builder looks like when working with a simple PBIX project that supports a small number of secondary languages.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image12.png"